-Trainees also shadow a school psychologist at schools that are implementing the Problem Solving/Response to Intervention (PS/RtI) model.
+The psychoeducational assessment practicum includes work under the direct supervision of a practicing school psychologist in a local school district.
+Specifically, each specialist student is paired with a school psychologist in a school system that is implementing the Multitiered System of Supports (MTSS) model.
 Under this model, the supervising school psychologist is involved in assessing psychoeducational problems in the school using direct measures of academic behaviors-FBA and curriculum-based measures.
-Trainees work at the PSC for one semester and at a PS/RtI school site for one semester.
+Trainees perform assessment and intervention activities under the supervision of the school psychologist to whom they have been assigned.